iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 ### `4.1` `fresnel:showProperties`

-`fresnel:showProperties` defines an RDF list of properties values of which will be included in the visualization (see {{ render("fig-show-properties") }}).
-For our table example, this might be leveraged to define list of table columns and their order.
+`fresnel:showProperties` defines an RDF list of properties.
+Values of these properties will be included in the visualization (see {{ render("fig-show-properties") }}).
+For our table example, this might be leveraged to define the list of table columns and their order.

 <figure style="text-align: left" markdown>
 ```turtle